line/ts-remove-unused/README.md

 <!-- prettier-ignore-end -->

-In addition to the behavior shown in the examples above, ts-remove-unused will delete files that have no used exports.
+In addition to the behavior shown in the examples above, tsr will delete files that have no used exports.

-ts-remove-unused works with all kinds of code: variables, functions, interfaces, classes, type aliases and more!
+tsr works with all kinds of code: variables, functions, interfaces, classes, type aliases and more!

 ## Usage